Quantum computations without definite causal structure

+In this section we recall a few elementary facts about the framework quantum circuits, in its version including unitary transformations as well as noisy channels (see e.g. \cite{aharonov}).
+These facts will be useful to clarify in what sense higher-order transformations go beyond this model.

+In a quantum circuit quantum systems are represented by wires.
+The quantum state of the systems evolves through a sequence of quantum gates, ordered from left to right as in the following example:

-Here each wire is drawn in space, but the path from left to right in the circuit does not represent a path in space: instead, it is the time evolution of a qubit from past to future.
-In the above example the boxes $\boxed{f}$ and $\boxed{g}$ implement a quantum processing on a single qubit, e.~g. a binary function.
-The symbol $ $ is a C-NOT ({\em controlled-not}) transformation: this transforms two qubits {\em jointly}, with the target qubit (wire with $\oplus$) which undergoes the identity transformation if the control-qubit (wire with $\bullet$) is in the state $\ket{0}$ and the NOT transformation $\ket{0}\leftrightarrow\ket{1}$ if the control-qubit is in the state $\ket{1}$.
-When the control-qubit is in the superposition state $\frac{1}{\sqrt2} (\ket{0}+\ket{1})$ (and the target is in the state $\ket{0}$) the two qubits at the output become entangled in the state $\frac{1}{\sqrt2} (\ket{0}\ket{0}+\ket{1}\ket{1})$.
-The symbol $ $ is a C-U ({\em controlled-unitary}), a generalization of the control-not, with the transformation $U$ replacing the NOT transformation of the C-NOT.
+Here each wire is drawn in space, but in general the path from left to right in the circuit does not represent a path in space: Instead, it represents the time evolution from a computational step to the next.
+In the above example the boxes $\boxed{f}$ and $\boxed{g}$ represent transformations of single systems, e.~g. unitary gates or noisy quantum channels.
+The boxes $\map A, \map B,$ and $\map C$, instead, represent joint transformations of two systems.

-It is worth stressing that the quantum circuit is a {\em computational} circuit---not a physical one: while in the physical circuit we can have loops (for example when a system passes twice through the same physical device), in the computational circuit there are no loops (when we apply twice a transformation to the same system we just draw two times the same box).
+It is worth stressing that the quantum circuit is a {\em computational} circuit---not a physical one: While in the physical circuit we can have loops (e.g. when a system passes twice through the same physical device), in the computational circuit there are no loops (when we apply twice a transformation to the same system we just draw two times the same box).
 The computational circuit represents the actual flow of information during the run of a ``program''.
 It is also important to make clear the distinction between {\em program} and computational circuit, the former being a set of instructions to build up the latter.
-In the computational circuit the ``wires'' can never go backward, because this would mean to go {\em backward in time}, whereas, on the contrary, in the program code we can have commands pointing back to a previous instruction.
+In the computational circuit the ``wires'' can never go backward, because this would mean to go {\em backward in time}, whereas in the program code we can have commands pointing back to a previous instruction.